Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-genomics-with-R-&-bioconductor-III.md

 round(apply(nt_freqs, 2, mean), digits=2)
 ```

-We might also be interested in visualizaing the distribution of the peak width, to get an idea of how much they vary.
+We might also be interested in visualizing the distribution of the peak width, to get an idea of how much they vary.
 We can use the `width` accessor function to extract the width of each peak, and base R functions for plotting.
 ```r
 hist(width(ctcf_seqs),
      col = "darkgray",